DenisLabrecque/RC-PWM-Arduino-Ship/readme.markdown

 ### Garage Doors
 Bay doors will have the possibility of opening and closing based on radio inputs.

+### Sound
+For now, the plan is to add a horn and perhaps a missile siren.
+These will be artificially generated sound waves that do not require an SD card.

 ## Electronics
 - 12V SLA battery
    - Cytron 10A 5-30V Dual DC Motor Driver